Mom upset at anti-Trump shirt displayed in NJ classroom

 Whitney has a son who graduated Roxbury High School in 2016 after his own political clash with the same teacher, she said.

-She said her son, who is Jewish, was assigned a current events project on Israel using Al Jazeera as a primary source.
+She said her son, who is Jewish, was forced to redo a current events project on Israel, this time using Al Jazeera as a primary source.
 Whitney said school administration ignored her emails pointing out what she said was the Middle East-based news organization's anti-Semitic language.
 She said her son ultimately redid his project so as not to fail the class.

 According to Whitney, other parents have privately worried about the same teacher promoting his political views to students but are reluctant to go public with concerns because their children are still enrolled in school.